Sugar’s kind of the bane of our existence.

 What About Sugar Alternatives?

-There is evidence to suggest that they can cause cancer, among other terrible side effects.
+These “fake” sugars are linked to migraines, stomach upset, and even cancer.
 They taste fake.
 Sucralose was originally part of an insecticide compound (yet we eat it…).
 There is no redeeming value to these, period.

 It’s not realistic to say, “Never eat sugar again!”
-No one’s going to stick to that.
+No one’s going to stick to that despite knowing the harms of sugar.
 We’re programmed to like sweet foods and to want to eat them sometimes!